jreus/wearable_cape_v02/README.md

 - widen power rail traces from battery to 11.1V source to amplifiers

 # 23 MAY 2019 ~ WARNING!
 First Boards Ordered from Eurocircuits have wiring mistakes!

-_IMPORTANT_
-There was a wiring error in these boards, where the 10-pin analog inputs and analog outputs headers on the capelet do not match the pins of the Bela.
+There was a serious wiring error in these boards, where the 10-pin row of headers that connect downward into the Bela's analog inputs row and analog outputs row are reversed!
+These headers do not correctly match up to the pins on the Bela and thus need to be sliced and re-routed on the capelet board.

 The pin ordering is flipped.
-On the Bela A-INS ground is at the bottom, on the wearable capelet it's at the top.
+So for example, on the Bela, the ground header for analog inputs is on the bottom.
+But on the capelet it's at the top.

-On the Bela A-OUTS ground is on the right, on the capelet it's on the left.
+Likewise, on the Bela the analog outputs ground is on the right, on the capelet it's on the left.

-Temporary Solution: make a little pin header wire connector with the wiring reversed
+Possible Solutions (other than making new boards!):

+1. Make a pin header/wire adapter that reverses the connections
+2. Cut n rewire the capelet

+See images/REV2.1_wiring_mistake for more info on the wiring issue...

+## More errors
+The mode select and halt switches are misnamed on the board, and potentially miswired to the breakout board header.

+The actual wiring of the status header on the v2 board is...

+1 ~ GND
+2 ~ STATUS_LED
+3 ~ D11
+4 ~ SW_HALT
+5 ~ D8
+6 ~ MODE_SEL1 / 3v3
+7 ~ D9
+8 ~ MODE_SEL2